The importance of communication skills is a truism - one of those statements impossible to disagree with.

 Part one is non-verbal communication.
 It's what we say with our body, commonly called body language.

 Part two is verbal communication or the words we speak.

-Blend them and we have the mix by which the world experiences us.
+Blend both of them and we have the mix through which the world experiences us.

 Confidence (and the lack of it) is expressed by how we stand, walk, hold our heads...

 Everything we do with our body is a clue for others to interpret.